 Archive for 2017

 Ed Prep Matters is pleased to bring you this special feature on state policy and AACTE state chapter activity.
-For a recap of state policy and state chapter activity in January 2017, see this blog.
+For a recap of state policy and state chapter activity in February 2017, see this blog.

 In March, state policy action began to slow down, as several legislatures passed their deadline for introduction or “crossover,” the last day for a bill to pass out of the chamber in which it was introduced.
 Check out this chart to see important dates for your state legislature.